ncsa/Delta_doc/docs/source/help.rst

 .. raw:: html

    <p>The <a href="http://help.ncsa.illinois.edu">NCSA Help Portal</a> is the preferred method to submit requests.
-However, if you run into problems using it, you can still email <a href="mailto:help@ncsa.illinois.edu?subject=Delta: ">help@ncsa.illinois.edu</a> for support.
-Expand the following section for guidelines on sending email requests so that NCSA staff can efficiently address them.</p>
+However, if you run into problems using it, you can email <a href="mailto:help@ncsa.illinois.edu?subject=Delta: ">help@ncsa.illinois.edu</a> for support.
+Follow the :ref:`email-guidelines` so that NCSA staff can efficiently address your request.</p>

 ACCESS Allocated Projects
 ---------------------